kapott/kapott.github.io/content/posts/htb-starting-point.md

 I’d had an account for a while — like most tech folks, I registered out of curiosity, poked a few menus, and then forgot about it.
 But this time, I committed.
 If I was going to move from builder to breaker, I’d need a proving ground.
 HTB seemed like the right kind of arena.

-They noticed I was a first-timer and dropped me into a tour — a curated path through some of the “Very Easy” boxes.
+They noticed I was a first-timer and dropped me into a tour — a curated path, presented in three batches, through some of the “Very Easy” boxes.
 Not a challenge, per se.
 More like a memory test.
 A handshake with the fundamentals.

-The boxes
+Batch 1: The key is a strong foundation
 1. [meow](/posts/htb-meow "meow")
 2. [fawn](/posts/htb-fawn "fawn")
 3. [dancing](/posts/htb-dancing "dancing")